Jom-Bolok volcanic field: Geologic context

 The Jom-Bolok volcanic field lies in the over 3100 m high East Sayan Mountains and is far removed from the major plate boundaries around Asia.
-It may be under the influence of the subducting Pacific plate regardless, as well as of the India-Asia collision, but more likely volcanism there is a consequence of a mantle plume.
+It may be under the influence of the subducting Pacific Plate regardless, as well as of the India-Asia collision, but more likely volcanism there is a consequence of a mantle plume and there are seismic velocity anomalies in the mantle under Jom-Bolok.
 Other volcanic fields within 1000 km of Jom-Bolok are the Hangai, Khamar-Daban, Oka, Tuva and Vitim fields.
 These volcanic fields extend into Mongolia.

 Like the Udokan plateau, Jom-Bolok is a volcanic field part of the Baikal rift which has been volcanically active during the Holocene.
 Volcanism there may be the consequence either of passive rifting or mantle plume activity and has been ongoing since the Mesozoic.
 The basement of this area was heavily folded and altered during the Tertiary, which was also affected by river incision and earlier eruptive activity.
 During the late Pleistocene, 300–400 m thick glaciers formed in the Jom-Bolok valley and other adjacent valleys.

 Geology

-The field contains scora cones, lava flows and small cinder cones.
+The field contains scoria cones, lava flows and small cinder cones.
 Pyroclastic cones in the field include Atkinson, Kropotkin (2077 m and 52°42′0″N 98°59′0″E), Medvedev, Ostanets Group ("remnants" in Russian), Peretolchin (2050 m and 52°43′0″N 98°58′0″E), Pertolichina (2050 m and 52°43′0″N 98°58′0″E), Pogranichniy ("border" in Russian, being located between two other flows), Stariy ("old" in Russian, 2030 m and 52°36′0″N 98°54′0″E), Treshina ("fissure" in Russian) and Troynoy ("triplet" in Russian, three 10 m high domes).
 Most of these cones are located within the Hee-Gol valley rather than the Jom-Bolok valley itself.
 These cones are constructed on top of three different faults.

 An alkali basalt lava flow erupted during the Holocene has a volume of 7.9 km3 and reached a length of 70 km along Jom-Bolok river, reaching the Oka river in a large fan and damming it.
 This volume is comparable to the volume of lavas emitted during the 1973 Tolbachik eruption, albeit smaller than the Eldgja and Laki eruptions.
 This volume is unusual for a volcanic field of this size.
 This large eruptive volume may be linked to the effects of the ending ice age; the melting of the glaciers and resulting unloading of the crust would have resulted in a pre-existing subcrustal pond of magma to drain in a high volume eruption.
 The extreme length of the flow was likely also helped by the formation of lava tubes within the flow.
 The northern lava flow during its formation displayed some excellent thermal insulation, and it propagated by a process named sheet inflation where lava flows form thin sheets that subsequently grow to larger flows with a solid crust.